Lomokankro

 Lomokankro is a town and sub-prefecture in central Ivory Coast.
 It is a sub-prefecture of Tiébissou Department in Bélier Region, Lacs District.

 Lomokankro was a commune until March 2012, when it became one of 1,126 communes nationwide that were abolished.

 In 2014, the population of the sub-prefecture of Lomokankro was 14,835.
-The town has an area of 420km^2.
+The town has an area of 420 km^{2}.
 Lomokankro is 24km from Tiébissou and 17km from Didievi.

 Villages

 The 23 villages of the sub-prefecture of Lomokankro and their population in 2014 are: